ainhoaL/angular1.5-ts-webpack-karma/README.md

 $ npm start
 ```
 App is loaded at [http://localhost:8080](http://localhost:8080)

-It will reload every time a change is made in the application files.
+It will also listen for any change made in the application files and reload the bundle.

 ##Testing the application